 Keeping toenails cut and under control will help keep you mobile but for many elderly people cutting toenails can be a problem perhaps because of poor eyesight or trouble bending down.

 You could ask a friend to cut your toenails for you, but it is advisable to consult a state registered chiropodist, who will be able to cut even heavily overgrown toenails painlessly and keep them under control for you.
+At Absolute Health clinic we offer a toenail cut service at half the price of standard chiropody treatment.

 Try to keep your feet as warm as possible, but don't cook them in front of the fire.
 Exercise is the best way, so move around as much as you can.
 Warm stockings or socks can help but avoid anything too tight which can restrict your circulation or cramp your toes.